 3. Arrange your mandatory health insurance

-It’s also advised to find and register with a doctor (hausarzt) or dentist – either by recommendation (colleague or neighbour), a website or the gelbeseiten (yellow pages) – before you need one.
+It’s also advised to find and register with a doctor (hausarzt) or dentist – either by recommendation (colleague or neighbor), a website, or the gelbeseiten (yellow pages) – before you need one.
 You can find information on doctors and other healthcare in Expatica’s guide to the German healthcare system.

-You should also take note of German emergency numbers, all which are toll-free within Germany:
+You should also take note of German emergency numbers, all of which are toll-free within Germany:

 - Police: 110